 We run a Messy Church at Christmas and Easter, Summer, Autumn and Halloween and... read more

-Our weekly Friday Night drop in youth club for you to come along and have fun with your friends.
+Our weekly Friday Night drop in youth club at St. Johns.
+Come along and have fun with your friends.
 With areas to chill out, play Xbox or Wii, bake or do crafts, draw or play cards, play air hockey or table football.
-A lot is on... read more
+A lot is... read more

 St Michael's are involved in running multiple Holiday Clubs throughout the year.